A Vanguard IRA offers more of what you want

 Why should you open an IRA at Vanguard?

-93% of Vanguard funds performed better than their peer-group averages over the past 10 years.*
+87% of Vanguard no-load mutual funds performed better than their peer-group averages over the past 10 years.*

 Broad fund selection